cultuurnet/udb3-search-docs/region.md

 This will return all events and places located in Leuven.

+The `regionId` URL parameter only accepts complete region ids, and wildcards are not supported.
+Any incomplete id will return zero results.

 Note that filtering the documents by region using the URL parameter does the filtering on-demand, which may be slower but more accurate.
 This is contrary to advanced queries, which use a cached list of regions per document.

 ## Advanced queries